UK-Export-Finance/dtfs2/README.md

 1) Create a branch and PR clearly describing the change, along with Jira ticket number
 2) PR will run tests for the affected services
 3) PR tests are pass, another engineer reviews & approves the PR
-4) PR is merged into master branch
+4) PR is merged into main branch

 Github actions will then run a build and push of container images to Azure, which will be picked up and deployed automatically by the Dev environment.